 Emergency Department Visits and Acute Care Stays

-Here are a few things you can do to organize yourself and to be more comfortable for a short or longer stay at hospital.
+Below are a few things you can do to organize yourself and to be more comfortable for a short or longer stay at hospital.

-If your loved one has a cognitive or sensory impairment that will make a long wait in a noisy waiting room difficult for them, or those around you, explain that also.
-For example, “My brother is on the Autism Spectrum and his anxiety is triggered by bright lights and noise.
+- Advocate on your loved one's behalf: If your loved one has difficulty thinking, understanding or speaking for themselves, explain this when you register.
+For instance: “My mother has dementia and answers ‘yes’ to everything.
+I can provide most of the information you need.”
+If your loved one has a condition that will make a long wait in a noisy waiting room difficult for them or those around you, explain that as well.
+For example: “My brother is on the autism spectrum and his anxiety is triggered by bright lights and noise.
 Could we wait in a quiet room by ourselves please?”